Queen - Jazz

 Another thing that influenced the varied end result, was the fact that the band returned to work with Roy Thomas Baker who produced Queen's first four albums.
 This time Baker pulled the band toward other productions he did earlier that year, such as the debut album "The Cars" and the "Infinity" album of the "Journey", both American bands.

-Although this album does not maintain a uniform level, it still has some memorable moments, including the three first tracks that begins with the bold and cool "Mustapha" written by Freddie Mercury and includes words in Arabic, Persian and gibberish, through Brian May's "Fat Bottomed Girls, which opens with a perfect a cappella and is played with the guitar and bass tuned down in the Drop-D tuning and "Jealousy" with the melancholic sitar sound (which Brian May created with a guitar).
+Although this album does not maintain a uniform level, it still has some memorable moments, including the three first tracks which begin with the bold and cool "Mustapha" written by Freddie Mercury and include words in Arabic, Persian and gibberish, through Brian May's "Fat Bottomed Girls", which opens with a perfect a cappella and is played with the guitar and bass tuned down in the Drop-D tuning and "Jealousy" with the melancholic sitar sound (which Brian May created with a guitar).

 And there is "Leaving Home Ain't Easy" starring Brian May performing all the vocal parts without exception, and also "Let Me Entertain You", a great song that we really like.
 A classic hard rock that exactly fits as an opening track of a show.
 Freddie Mercury's vocals are so beautifully synchronized during the verses with Brian May's guitar.
 Freddie wrote the song as a tribute to the fans and it includes some amusing mentions like: "we'll sing to you in Japanese" which corresponds with May's "Teo Torriatte" from the album "A Day at the Races" or "Hey!
 If you need a fix, if you want a high, Stickells will see to that" which refers to the band's tour manager Gerry Stickells.
 By the way, one of the riffs in this song will be used in the song "The Hitman" from the album "Innuendo".